Franco-Ottoman alliance: Trade and religious agreements

 Treaties, or capitulations, were passed between the two countries starting in 1528 and 1536.
 The defeat in the Conquest of Tunis (1535) at the hands of Andrea Doria motivated the Ottoman Empire to enter into a formal alliance with France.
 Ambassador Jean de La Forêt was sent to Istanbul, and for the first time was able to become permanent ambassador at the Ottoman court and to negotiate treaties.

 Jean de La Forêt negotiated the capitulations on 18 February 1536, on the model of previous Ottoman commercial treaties with Venice and Genoa, although they only seem to have been ratified by the Ottomans later, in 1569, with ambassador Claude Du Bourg.
 These capitulations allowed the French to obtain important privileges, such as the security of the people and goods, extraterritoriality, freedom to transport and sell goods in exchange for the payment of the selamlik and customs fees.
-These capitulations would in effect give the French a near trade monopoly in seaport-towns that would be known as les Echelles du Levant.
+These capitulations would in effect give the French a near trade monopoly in seaport-towns that would be known as les Échelles du Levant.
 Foreign vessels had to trade with Turkey under the French banner, after the payment of a percentage of their trade.

 A French embassy and a Christian chapel were established in the town of Galata across the Golden horn from Constantinople, and commercial privileges were also given to French merchants in the Turkish Empire.
 Through the capitulations of 1535, the French received the privilege to trade freely in all Ottoman ports.
 A formal alliance was signed in 1536.
 The French were free to practice their religion in the Ottoman Empire, and French Catholics were given custody of holy places.
 The capitulations were again renewed in 1604, and lasted up until the establishment of the Republic of Turkey in 1923.